Who participates in the International Scholar Laureate Program (ISLP)?

 Overall, you should do what you probably do anyway – keep up-to-date on current events and trends in your field of study through print and online media.
 You may also want to mention your upcoming experience to your professors or other advisors as they can often provide insights into areas that might be of special interest or importance to your career goals.
-Also, while we do not expect you to know everything about your host country in the weeks or months before your trip, we do believe that the more familiar you are with your destination’s culture and customs before you arrive, the more you will gain while you are there.
+Also, while we do not expect you to know everything about your host country in the weeks or months before your trip, we do believe that the more familiar you are with your destination’s culture and customs before you arrive, the more you will benefit while you are there.

-How will attending an ISLP Delegation help me achieve my career goals?
+How will attending an ISLP delegation help me achieve my career goals?

 Each of our career-focused delegations is designed to be a growth opportunity that will further your knowledge of and perspectives on your chosen field through personal and professional enrichment.
 Previous scholars have found the Program to be an incredible stepping stone to further develop particular interests in their field of study and to enhance their professional and academic résumé.

-Can I receive college credit for the Program?
+Can I receive college credit for the program?